-Measuring and optimizing the performance of their investments is the goal of every marketer.
+Measuring and optimising the performance of their investments is the goal of every marketer.
 To do this, a new concept has emerged: algorithmic attribution.

 What is attribution?

 Attribution allows one to understand the contribution of each facet in the path of conversion of a user (purchase, lead, reservation, etc.), in order to be able to measure its impact and its performance.

 In practice, attribution creates a model by assigning weight to each interaction between a prospect or customer and a brand.
 These interactions can be online: SEO, SEA, Display, Social, ….
 Or offline: television, call centres, physical stores.
 Thus, the assessment goes beyond the reductive (and inaccurate) practice of assigning conversions to the last click of the conversion path.
 Attribution models are used to measure the profitability of each interaction and maximise the return on investment (ROI) of the advertiser.
 Attribution is a tool appropriate for all advertisers: small and big budgets, pure player or traditional actor, and to any type of industry: insurance, travel, e-retailer, humanitarian association, etc…

 What is attribution for?